RazeLighter777/site/blog/content/post/landlock.md

 Landlock isn’t perfect, but it fills a major gap: a simple, self-contained unprivileged sandboxing tool.

 ---
+### What landlock could bring to the table:

+Long-running system daemons that run with elevated privileges could benefit from landlock restrictions.

+Desktop applications dealing with binary formats, like pdf readers, image viewers web browsers, and word processors can be restricted to accessing the files they originally opened.

+FTP and HTTP servers can be bound to the files they need.
+Even if nginx is running as root, if an attacker gets a full reverse shell, they won't be able to see access files outside the policy.

+If the supervisor proposal gets added, we could bring an android-like permissions system to the linux desktop.
+Flatpak does a decent job at this, but imagine if every process in your desktop would need to explicitly ask (at least once) before accessing sensitive files or resources.

+Pair that with an accessible GUI and a system for handling updates and saving permission grants, and we have potential for a safer, more secure linux user experience on the desktop.
+---
 ### Ongoing Work in Landlock

 Several promising features are under active development: